JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_6_reconnaissance/1_Reconnaissance/README.md

 ### Netcraft

 Netcraft is from the UK and tracks data regarding web servers.
 The paid service offers users incredible insights into who is the most reliable hosting company or what the market share is of a particular vendor.
-However you can also find information regarding particular websites, such as your target URL.
+However, you can also find information regarding particular websites, such as your target URL.

 You can do this from the homepage of Netcraft.
 About two-thirds of the way down you will see the label "What's that